Expand All | Collapse All

 Dr. Singer serves in significant roles with the following organization, receiving reimbursement or compensation as listed:

-- Renal Physicians Association serving in multiple roles, including Member of Board of Directors, Vice Chair of Clinical Practice Committee, Member of Education/Annual Meeting Planning Committee, without compensation.
+- Renal Physicians Association serving in multiple roles, including Member of Board of Directors, member of Clinical Practice Committee, Vice Chair of Education/Annual Meeting Planning Committee, without compensation.